Abhiyum Naanum (film)

-Abhiyum Naanum is a 2008 Indian Tamil-language comedy drama film produced by Prakash Raj and directed by Radha Mohan.
-The film features Raj and Trisha as the central characters of a father and daughter, respectively.
-Aishwarya and Ganesh Venkatraman play supporting roles.
+Abhiyum Naanum (Note: Spelt as Abiyum Naanum on the CBFC certificate.) is a 2008 Indian Tamil-language comedy drama film produced by Prakash Raj and directed by Radha Mohan.
+The film stars Raj, Trisha, Aishwarya and Ganesh Venkatraman, with Prithviraj in a special appearance.
 It is based on the American film Father of the Bride.
-Vidyasagar scored the music.
+The film follows a man who is attached to his daughter but becomes flustered when he and his family prepare for her marriage.

 The film was launched in October 2007 and released on 19 December 2008.
-The film opened to critical acclaim and won three Tamil Nadu State Film Awards.
+It won three Tamil Nadu State Film Awards, including Best Director (Radha Mohan) and Best Film (Second Prize).

-The film was mostly dubbed and partially reshot in Telugu as Aakasamantha with Jagapathi Babu replacing Prithviraj, which released on 27 May 2009.
-The film was remade in Kannada as Naanu Nanna Kanasu (2010) with Raj reprising his role.
+The film was mostly dubbed and partially reshot in Telugu as Akashamantha with Jagapathi Babu replacing Prithviraj, which released on 27 May 2009.
+It was remade in Kannada as Naanu Nanna Kanasu (2010) with Raj reprising his role.

 Plot

 Raghuram alias Raghu is a simple man who manages estates and doing his own business in Ooty.
 He meets Sudhakar, a newcomer at Coonoor, who has a young daughter.
 Raghu sees the father and daughter duo, and smiles thinking of his own daughter.
 He engages in a conversation with Sudhakar.
 Raghu married his cousin Anu without their parents' consent.
 They have a daughter Abhi, whom Raghu loves so much.
 Abhi is the world to him.
-Raghu narrates his story with Sudhakar.
+Raghu narrates his story to Sudhakar.
 Raghu does anything for Abhi and usually gets into quarrels with his wife, who has a different way of raising the child.

-As year rolls by, Abhi grows up and her parents are happy with whatever she does.
+As years go by, Abhi grows up and her parents are happy with whatever she does.
 She even adopts a beggar, later named "Ravi Shastri", and he lives with them, considering Abhi as his mother.
 Raghu's close friend, Dhamu, has no children and considers Abhi as his own daughter as well.
 When Abhi tells her parents that she wants to study in Delhi, Raghu throws a tantrum.
 Eventually, Abhi is able to convince Raghu.
-Even though he is sad when thinking about spending two years without Abhi, he moves on.
+Even though he is sad thinking about spending two years without Abhi, he moves on.
 Raghu is elated when she comes back but gets a shock.
 Abhi tells her parents that she fell in love with a man.
 Anu is totally fine with it, but Raghu is not.
 He gets angry and scared and does not talk to Abhi and Anu properly.
 When Anu tells him that the man is coming from Delhi, Raghu tries to be fine.
 Once again, he gets shocked when he realises that the man is actually a Sikh, named Joginder Singh.
-He thereafter maintains distance from Jogi and is cautious not to hurt Abhi.
+He thereafter maintains distance from Jogi and is cautious not to hurt Abhi's feelings.